darashi/searchnos/README.md

-# Searchnos: an experimental implementation of NIP-50
+# Searchnos: a NIP-50 Relay (Search Notes and Other Stuff)

 This is a relay-like bridge server that provides a Nostr full-text search capability by using Elasticsearch as a backend.
 It emulates real-time search by polling Elasticsearch.

 Searchnos works like a relay, with an exception; Searchnos does not accept `EVENT` messages from regular connections.
 When opening a WebSocket connection, if a pre-configured API key is specified as `?api_key=foo` query parameter, the connection is treated specially as an administrative connection.
 Searchnos only receives `EVENT`s from such connections.

-👻 This project was created as an exercise in Rust programming for the author. 👻

 ## Current Limitations